catwhisperingninja/misc_bash_scripts/README.md

 ```

 ## Configuration
-- The JWT is signed using the RS256 algorithm with a 10-minute expiration time
+- The JWT is signed using the EdDSA algorithm with Ed25519 keys and a 10-minute expiration time
 - Update the `KEY_ID` constant in `generateJWT.js` with your specific key ID

+## Security Notes
+- Ed25519 is a modern digital signature algorithm that offers better security than RSA with smaller keys and faster operations
+- The key size is fixed for Ed25519 and offers equivalent security to RSA-3000

 ## License
 MIT